Generic selectors

 Issues concerning ‘luxury box owners’ at Estadio Azteca

-Associated Press reported in May 2024 that the ‘luxury box owners’ at Estadio Azteca were unhappy with FIFA’s plans to take full control of the boxes over the course of the tournament, which will last 30 days.
+Associated Press reported in May 2024 that the ‘luxury box owners’ at Estadio Azteca were unhappy with FIFA’s plans to take full control of the boxes throughout the tournament, which will last 30 days.

 In the 1960s, the boxes were sold to private investors to help with the stadium's construction costs.
 This gave them unlimited access to “use them for 99 years.”
 In 2024, there are 134 box owners, including Roberto Ruano, whose father bought one of the boxes decades ago.